 “We lost her and dad a few years ago.
 They died within a week of each other.”
 Charlotte smiled.
 “At least they weren’t separated for very long.”

 “Oh, honey, I’m so sorry,” Jayna said.
-“Your mother kept in touch, emailed me pictures of your wedding.
+“Your mother kept in touch and emailed me pictures of your wedding.
 I didn’t know when I saw them who the handsome young man was, but I surely recognize him now!”

 Travis blushed.
-Though he was used to recognition, he wasn’t used to being gushed over by a stranger, though Jayna was beginning to feel more and more like an old friend.
+Though he was used to the recognition he wasn’t accustomed to being gushed over by a stranger, though Jayna felt more and more like an old friend.
 “You’re too kind, Jayna,” he said.